think2times/Fastrack/Doing/owd/January.md

     - this morning's sun doesn't shine directly into my eyes, so I needn't to draw the curtain
     - the birthday cake for mom was very delicious
     - played cards with mom and my little brother is enjoyable

+### 9th
+> I'm nervous now because too many things are hidding in my mind.
+I can't concentrate on only one of them even if I attach great importance to something.
+Maybe I need a rest.

+> After taking a nap at noon, I felt very good in the begining of this afternoon.
+I contacted with Fu Can to have a meet and hoped that he could company with me to buy some clothes and shoes for my blind-date soon.
+However, he was busy today, I must choose clothes by myself or ask someone else to help me.

+> This afternoon I was too inefficient, I didn't finish anything I should do.
+I must do some extra work after worktime.
+Too many materials need to prepare for this weekend's tutor course.

+- Gratitude:
+    - I found a string with small glowing bulbs hanging on it, I picked it up from the snow and gave it to a little boy
+    - Tal Ben Shahar's course of how to treat failure encouraged me
+    - took a nap at noon made me relax
+    - Yang Zi covered his eyes with his hands while crying and this made me smile
+    - Huang Shengyi didn't get off the bus surprised me and made me very happy